joe-vanleeuwen/theironyard.github.io/source/education/coderdojo/scratch/index.markdown

 Scratch classes will be 6 weeks long with a 2-3 week break between each session.
 Our goal is to run them throughout the school year.
 Volunteers make this possible, [so please sign up today](http://eepurl.com/DWo8v)!

+The following sessions are open for registration:

 <a href="https://tito.io/the-iron-yard/greenville-coderdojo-scratch-september-2013" class="button"> September 10th - October 15th</a>

 <a href="https://tito.io/the-iron-yard/greenville-coderdojo-scratch-november-2013" class="button"> November 5th - December 10th</a>

+### 2014 Schedule

+We've already scheduled sessions for the spring semester, but haven't opened registration yet.
+Sign up for the waitlist, and you'll be the first to know when signups go live.

+* <a href="http://eepurl.com/EwEor"> Join the Jan.
+1 - Feb.
+11 waitlist</a>
+* <a href="http://eepurl.com/EwEp5"> Join the Mar.
+4 - Apr.
+8 waitlist</a>
+* <a href="http://eepurl.com/EwErn"> Join the Apr.
+22 - May 27 waitlist</a>

 ---
 <a id="faq"></a>